 Neptune is the latest brainchild, taking over the defunct Firebake at 237 East Coast Road.

-Old-school confectionery Chin Mee Chin just further down the road is also scheduled to open later in May.
+Old-school confectionery Chin Mee Chin is just further down the road.

 Perhaps people staying in the East may also be reminded of Neptune Court and Neptune Dim Sum at Marine Parade Food Centre.